bizrateinsights/shopify/README.md

 ## Online Buyer Survey Solution
 Bizrate Insights’ Online Buyer Survey Solution generates actionable Insights to improve your website's performance by understanding the voice of your customer and their online experience.

-To begin collecting the Voice of the Customer through Bizrate Insights' Online Buyer Survey Solutions, merchants must place Bizrate Insights' asynchronous JavaScript code on their order confirmation page.
-This will immediately allow you to collect feedback from customers who complete their purchase on your website.
+To begin collecting the Voice of the Customer through Bizrate Insights' Online Buyer Survey Solutions, merchants must place Bizrate Insights' asynchronous JavaScript code on their Shopify order confirmation page.
+This will immediately allow you to collect feedback from customers who complete their purchase on your Shopify website.

-Once a survey is live on your website, data collection begins and results are available in real-time by accessing Bizrate Insights’ online portal, *[VitalSigns](https://vitalsigns.bizrate.com/login?ref=github)*
+Once a survey is live, data collection begins and results are available in real-time by accessing Bizrate Insights’ online portal, *[VitalSigns](https://vitalsigns.bizrate.com/login?ref=github)*

 ---